-If you're looking for a quick and easy way to add some farmhouse charm to your home this spring, look no further.
+If you're looking for a quick and easy way to add farmhouse charm to your home this spring, look no further.
 This blog post will show you how to make a farmhouse wreath for spring using grapevine and cotton balls.

 This is a simple project that anyone can do.
 It's perfect if you're looking for farmhouse decorating budget ideas.
 And it's a great way to get in the mood for spring.